A simple Capture One Pro workflow

 C1 does not have a “Dehaze” tool, but you can get pretty close using the “Clarity” and “Structure” tools depending on what you’re trying to achieve.
 Initially I couldn’t match LR “Dehaze”, but as I’ve gotten better with C1, I can now manipulate “Clarity” to get close to LR.
 For really difficult dehaze situations, I “edit with” to Affinity Photo which has an excellent dehaze tool.

-*Since the time of publishing this article, I have now started to backup the NAS to BackBlaze B2 and have been very happy with the process; I recently had a near catastrophe and was able to get a USB key of my images backup sent from BackBlaze for a small fee and was able to restore all the lost images.
+*I recently had a near catastrophe and was able to get a USB key of my images backup sent from BackBlaze for a small fee and was able to restore all the lost images.

 Things that are amazing in C1: